rackerlabs/support-how-to/content/cloud-servers/centos-7-apache-and-php-install.md

 this repository by using the default CentOS package manager, yum.
 The advantages of using yum to perform the installation (instead of the source code) is that yum also automatically installs future security updates and handles dependencies.

+**NOTE**
+This guide enables the IUS repository which provides newer versions of some software in the official CentOS and Red Hat repositories.
+For more information on the IUS repository, please see the following link: [Install EPEL and IUS repositories on CentOS and Red Hat] (https://support.rackspace.com/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat/)

 ### Install Apache